Travel Tips

 ATHENS TOP TEN

-• Visit the Acropolis and then have a lunch by yia yia at To Kati Allo.
+Visit the Acropolis and then have a lunch by a yia yia at To Kati Allo.

-• Go for a run or hike up to Mount Lycabettus.
+Go for a run or walk up to Mount Lycabettus.

-• Get over jet lag or a hangover with a scrub at the Polis Hammam.
+Get over jet lag (or a hangover) with a Freddo Espresso and scrub at the Polis Hammam.

 A Greek’s Guide to the Islands